 Every piece of legislation going through Parliament will have a Second Reading.
 This is usually the first opportunity for MPs to debate and vote on the Bill's main principles.

-The Second Reading of the Finance Bill will take place in the House of Commons on 16 December.
+The Second Reading of the Finance Bill took place in the House of Commons on 16 December.

 How is a Finance Bill different to other Bills?